-When deciding which salutation to use, you should consider if you know the person, and how well.
-If you are writing to someone in a professional capacity that you have known personally for many years, it is appropriate to use only their first name.
+When to use a person's first name: If you are writing to someone in a professional capacity that you have known personally for many years, it is appropriate to use only their first name.

 Examples of Professional Letter Greetings

 These greetings are all suitable for professional communications.

 When you know the person well: